PylsaPylsa/Powershell/WVD/WVD Session Management ARM-based/README.md

 "TenantId"=""
 ```

 If you want to get the remote shadowing part working, check out Robin Hobo's blog [here](https://www.robinhobo.com/how-to-shadow-an-active-user-session-in-windows-virtual-desktop-via-remote-desktop-connection-mstc/)!
-He has a great explanation
+He has a great explanation of the steps needed to get it working.

 ## Screenshots